akka/akka/akka-docs/rst/additional/osgi.rst

 implementors would be unlikely to rush to support OSGi metadata in existing JARs.
 There were already a handful of new concepts to learn in the JRE and the added value to teams that were managing well with straight J2EE was not obvious.
 Facilities emerged to "wrap" binary JARs so they could be used as bundles, but this functionality was only used in limited situations.
-An application of the "80/20 Rule" here would ahve that "80% of the complexity is with 20% of the configuration", but it was enough to give OSGi a reputation that has stuck with it to this day.
+An application of the "80/20 Rule" here would have that "80% of the complexity is with 20% of the configuration", but it was enough to give OSGi a reputation that has stuck with it to this day.

-Today, the situation is much different.
-Most popular artifacts available in open source repositories are instrumented with OSGi bundle metadata and are tested and deployed in production environments.
-Generating the metadata is a reduced to a simple build step with permissive defaults via plugins that are available for all popular build tools.
-Various deployment options exist for embedding OSGi in the smallest Java applications (such as for plugin architectures) all the way up to enterprise containers with modular (of course!) command lines and comprehensive management interfaces.
+This document aims to the productivity basics folks need to use it with Akka, the 20% that users need to get 80% of what they want.
+For more information than is provided here, `OSGi In Action <https://www.manning.com/books/osgi-in-action>`_ is worth exploring.

 Core Components and Structure of OSGi Applications
 --------------------------------------------------